Calendar icon February 23, 2026

 Blog posts also allow you to naturally link to other relevant pages on your website, improving navigation and helping users find what they need.

-3. Optimize landing pages with above-the-fold CTAs
+3. Drive resident conversions with above-the-fold CTAs

-Plus, when someone who’s interested in your services can easily find ways to contact you or learn more, you're more likely to turn them from a casual browser into a potential tenant.
+Plus, when someone who’s interested in your services can easily find ways to contact you or learn more, you're more likely to turn them from a casual browser into a potential resident.
 Search engines notice that, too.

 The longer people stay on your site, clicking around and checking out different listings, the better signal it sends to Google that your site is providing value.

-5. Use your network to build backlinks naturally to the website
+5. Use your network to build backlinks naturally

 Backlinks are links from other websites pointing back to your own website.

 High-quality backlinks from relevant websites within your network tell search engines that you're a trusted and authoritative source of information in your industry.
 This kind of “link building” can boost your search engine rankings and help more potential leads easily find your property management services online.
-Note that poor-quality backlinks can hurt your reputation, so it’s worth keeping tabs on the sites that are linking back to yours.
+Note that low-quality backlinks can hurt your reputation, so it’s worth keeping tabs on the sites that are linking back to yours.

 There are a few different ways to use your network to build natural backlinks.